-The IRS will begin to release the Earned Income/Additional Child Tax Credit (EITC/ACTC) refunds around Feb.
-15, 2019.
+The IRS will begin to release the Earned Income/Additional Child Tax Credit (EITC/ACTC) refunds as normal.

 What you need to know about your tax refund:

-- Refunds likely won’t arrive in bank accounts or debit cards until the week of February 27, 2019
+- Refunds likely won’t arrive in bank accounts or debit cards until the first week of March

 - Use the Where’s My Refund? link to check out your daily status

-- Possible deposit dates for early EITC /ACTC refund filers may be available a few days after Feb.
-15th
+- Possible deposit dates for early EITC /ACTC refund filers may be available a few days around Feb.
+28th

 - Your funds may take longer to appear in your account depending on the financial institution (remember that most financial institutions do not process payments on weekends or holidays)